anchore/syft/README.md

 `kubectl apply -f secret.yaml`

 2. Create your pod running syft.
-The env `DOCKER_CONFIG` is important because it advertises to the `authn` library where to look for the credential file.
-In the below example, setting `DOCKER_CONFIG=/config` informs the library that credentials can be found at `/config/config.json`.
+The env `DOCKER_CONFIG` is important because it advertises to the `authn` package where to look for the credential file.
+In the below example, setting `DOCKER_CONFIG=/config` informs the package that credentials can be found at `/config/config.json`.
 This is why we used `config.json` as the key for our secret.
 When mounted into containers the secrets' key is used as the filename.

-The `voluemMounts` section mounts our secret to `/config`.
+The `volumeMounts` section mounts our secret to `/config`.
 The `volumes` section names our volume and sources the secret we created in step one as the file we will be mounting.
 ```
 # pod.yaml